Honza-R/PL-REX/README.md

 ## PL-REX Structures

-The crystal structure of the protein from which all the P-L complexes were derived, protonated and prepared for calculations, is provided as the PDB file `protein_crystal_geo.pdb`.
-The structures of the optimized P-L complexes are stored in the subdirectory `structures` of each protein target.
+The structures of the optimized P-L complexes are stored in the subdirectory `structures_pl-rex` of each protein target.
 Each P-L complex has its own subdirectory containing:

 - `ligand.sdf` - The geometry of the ligand in the optimized complex.
 - `receptor.pdb` - Model of the active site used in the complex.

-These files represent the refined "PL-REX" geometry of the complexes on which the SQM2.20 score was calculated.
+**These files represent the refined "PL-REX" geometry of the complexes on which the SQM2.20 score was calculated**.
 Additionally, the optimized active site has been ported back into the structure of the whole protein and is provided as `protein.pdb`.

 ## Structures from AMBER calculations